chingu-voyages/V57-tier3-team-38/README.md

 match the capabilities of your tier.

 * [ ] Add an AI chatbot users can utilize to get help using the application.
-Although this is and optional requirement, we strongly suggest Tier 2 & Tier 3 teams attempt this.
+Although this is an optional requirement, we strongly suggest Tier 2 & Tier 3 teams attempt this.

 * [ ] Enhance results filtering to allow the user to specify additional constraints